zeyang1225/zeyang1225.github.io/_includes/teaching.md

   <li><autocolor>Referred presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at the the JAAF Symposium 2025.
 New York, NY.
 October 2025 </autocolor></li>
    <li><autocolor>Referred presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at Boston Accounting Students Symposium.
 Boston, MA.
 October 2025 </autocolor></li>
    <li><autocolor>Referred presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at Hawai'i Accounting Research Conference.
 Honolulu, HI.
 January 2026 (Scheduled) </autocolor></li>
-<li><autocolor>Invited discussant of “Regulatory Impact on Cost Stickiness: A Multinational Analysis of Competition Law Effects” at the Hawai‘i Accounting Research Conference.
+<li><autocolor>Invited discussant of “Regulatory Impact on Cost Stickiness: A Multinational Analysis of Competition Law Effects,” at the Hawai‘i Accounting Research Conference.
 Honolulu, HI.
 January 2026 (Scheduled) </autocolor></li>
-<li><autocolor>Invited discussant of “Unravel Unraveling” at the Hawai‘i Accounting Research Conference.
+<li><autocolor>Invited discussant of “Unravel Unraveling,” at the Hawai‘i Accounting Research Conference.
 Honolulu, HI.
 January 2026 (Scheduled) </autocolor></li>
   <li><autocolor>Referred presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at the AAA MAS Midyear Meeting.
 Nashville, TN.
 January 2026 (Scheduled) </autocolor></li>
 </ul>